marcpinet/nyaadownloader/README.md

 Just click and have fun waiting (it's really fast).
 Every downloaded torrent will be stored in a dedicated folder in the same folder as the script.

+<h1> Requirements </h1>

+With the command pip install <library> you'll need to install the following ones :

+  • NyaaPy
+  • win10toast